mother

 It’s interesting that I quit smoking (save that occasional weekend delight) by unknowingly adopting the same method.
 I was living in a house shared with 3 other people and was the only smoker.
 We had a postage stamp garden that was never used apart from my evening light-up.
 At the end of the tenancy, I went out there to sweep up, for the first time in the daylight.
 Hundreds of cigarette butts littered the floor, oozing away in probably an inch thick of sticky black gunk.
 The immediate visual was enough to kick the habit cold turkey, shut the door and accept the deposit reduction.

-I didn’t know at the time, but suicidal ideation is a perfectly normal response to extreme distress.
+I didn’t know at the time, but suicidal ideation is a perfectly normal response to extreme distress and dysphoria.
 In my case, the distress of performing a version of myself, a version of woman, that was anything but biologically determined.

 It’s this same shit, oozing on the back step, that comes to mind when I think about that younger self.
-Those years of breathing in the context of what was expected.
+Those years of breathing in the context of what was expected, what was given.
 The osmosis of those projected versions of becoming.
 Maybe one day I’ll be able to write something that talks about excavating all of that shit, or at least learning how to breathe a little easier with it.

-For now it’s enough to simply recognise that those fag ends exist.
-To appreciate that those past selves didn’t have the capacity to understand, despite their draw to the ‘misc’ section of instrument shop.
+But for now, it’s enough to simply recognise that those fag ends exist.
+To appreciate that those past selves didn’t have the capacity to understand, despite their draw to the misc section of the instrument shop.

 The weather is turning now.
 It’s getting colder, the air drier.
 My chest always flares up this time of year.